septentrio-gnss/moTi/README.md

 ##### Antenna connector
 ![alt](/pictures/antenna.PNG)

-This connector is the standard 2x2mm size RF receptacle connecotors
+This connector is a U.FL (UMCC) Connector receptacle, Male PIn 50 Ohms

 #### Connection with the Timecard